IBM/ibm_zosmf/docs/source/roles/zmf_swmgmt_csi_query.rst

 -----

 .. note::
-   - The given example assumes you have an inventory file \ :emphasis:`inventory.yml`\  that contains the values for the variables described above, such as z/OSMF host server, userid, password, software instance name and system, and response file name.
+   - The given example assumes you have an inventory file *inventory.yml* that contains the values for the variables described above, such as z/OSMF host server, userid, password, software instance name and system, and response file name.

-   - Command syntax to call a playbook using an inventory file: \ :literal:`ansible-playbook -i inventory software\_management\_csi\_query\_CICDtest1.yml`\
+   - Command syntax to call a playbook using an inventory file: ``ansible-playbook -i inventory software_management_csi_query_CICDtest1.yml``

-   - Command syntax to call a playbook using command arguments: \ :literal:`ansible-playbook software\_management\_csi\_query\_CICDtest1.yml -e zmf\_user=zosmf\*\* -e zmf\_password=zosmf\*\*`\
+   - Command syntax to call a playbook using command arguments: ``ansible-playbook software_management_csi_query_CICDtest1.yml -e zmf_user=zosmf** -e zmf_password=zosmf**``

-   - When the role is executed, a message shown in following example is displayed, \ :literal:`"msg": "Output filename= /tmp/xxx/csi\_query\_response.json"`\ .
+   - When the role is executed, a message shown in following example is displayed, ``"msg": "Output filename= /tmp/xxx/csi_query_response.json"``.
 This message includes a file path and file name where the csi query information for the requested software instance is returned.